Fragtality/PilotsDeck/RM.md

  > %appdata%\Elgato\StreamDeck\Plugins\com.extension.pilotsdeck.sdPlugin\Images

 You don't have to restart the Plugin, every new Image will be selectable/usable when you open the next Property Inspector.
 When an Image is updated, it needs to be "uncached" before the new File is read - make sure it is not used or configured in any Action currently visible and wait 30s (or just restart the StreamDeck Software in that Case).<br/>
+The included Images can also be changed or even deleted (except Wait.png!) - but these Changes will be overwritten when the Plugin is updated.<br/>
 To be usable the Image needs to be in **PNG** Format and must be **"square"** - having the same Height and Width.
 It will be automatically scaled to fit (but not stretched on an Encoder).
 For Encoders the Image should be "rectangular" - having a higher Width than Height.<br/><br/>

 But for optimal Visual Results it is recommended to provide an Image in specific and multiple **Sizes**.
 The Plugin will then automatically select the Image-Size which is optimal for the StreamDeck an Action is on.
 These are: